 Engineering Real-World Solutions

-The Electrical and Computer Engineering (ECE) department has strong graduate degree programs in several areas of engineering, including MSE in Electrical Engineering, Computer Engineering, Energy Systems Engineering, and Robotics.
+The Electrical and Computer Engineering (ECE) department has strong graduate degree programs in several areas of engineering, including MSE in Electrical Engineering, Computer Engineering, and Energy Systems Engineering.
 Our faculty and existing graduate students are passionate about research and aspire to take UM-Dearborn to the next level in terms of national and international recognition for the research that we do, particularly the translational research that lies between discovery and product development.
 The ECE department consists of tenured and tenure-track faculty members, including two Fellows of the IEEE.

 Faculty in the ECE department have expertise in both electrical and computer engineering, especially in the following areas: computer systems and networks, control systems, signal processing, electronics, optoelectronics, power electronics and energy systems, robotics, machine learning, and intelligent systems.
 Graduates from our graduate programs have gone on to pursue successful careers in industry, as well as to pursue Ph.D. studies.
 We invite you to learn more about our programs and faculty research.

 Master's Degrees Curriculum Requirements

 Students desiring admission to the programs must have earned a Bachelor's degree in Electrical and/or Computer Engineering with an overall GPA of 3.0 or higher.
 Please visit the program page to learn more about the requirements.

 Select three courses.
 If you entered the Master's Program prior to Fall 2005 you may maintain your curriculum requirements.
 Please review your curriculum and seek advising if necessary.

 Select two courses or a maximum of 9 credit hours.
 These courses (500-level) should be selected from another discipline.
 Some courses from outside ECE may not qualify for graduate credit.
 Please check with the ECE Department, prior to registering or request an "Approved Cognate List"